 Borrowings under the JPM Credit Facility bear interest at the applicable base rate plus a margin of either 1.75% or 1.875%, subject to compliance with a borrowing base test.
-The applicable base rate under the JPM Credit Facility is (i) one-month SOFR with respect to any advances denominated in U.S. dollars, (ii) SONIA with respect to any advances denominated in U.K. pound sterling, (iii) one-month EURIBOR with respect to any advances denominated in euros, and (iv) the relevant rate as defined in the JPM Credit Facility for borrowings in other currencies.
+The applicable base rate under the JPM Credit Facility is (i) one-month SOFR with respect to any advances denominated in U.S. dollars, (ii) SONIA with respect to any advances denominated in U.K. pound sterling, (iii) one-month EURIBOR with respect to any advances denominated in the JPM Credit Facility for borrowings in other currencies.
 Effective September 13, 2022, interest under the JPM Facility for loans denominated in SOFR were converted to reference a benchmark rate of term SOFR plus an adjustment of an amount ranging between 0.11448% and 0.42826% (subject to applicable tenor).
 Effective March 17, 2023, the adjustment to term SOFR was reduced to 0.10%.